 Machu Picchu is the name of the mountain, not the ruin

 One of the most pervasive myths about Machu Picchu is that it refers to an Incan ruin.
 According to EF Go Ahead Tours Machu Picchu guide Paul Guerra, Machu Picchu is the name of the mountain itself, and literally translates from the native Quechua language as “Old Peak.”
 Over time, the archaeological site has become synonymous with the mountaintop on which it was found.
-Here are 10 more architectural wonders you must see before you die.

 The natural landscape of Machu Picchu is as impressive as the ruin

 Although the main attraction in Machu Picchu is the Incan citadel, the ruins are very nearly upstaged by the awe-inspiring beauty of their surroundings.
 When you reach Machu Picchu, the first thing you’ll see after emerging from the dense tropical canopy of the mountaintop isn’t the citadel, but the breathtaking Sacred Valley of the Inca—a dizzying drop of several hundred feet to the winding ribbon of the River Urubamba below.
 Swathed in luminous green foliage, the soaring peaks that stretch beyond the chasm and into the distant horizon are a wonder in and of themselves, seeming almost to “breathe” thanks to the wispy clouds that are constantly weaving through the landscape.
 Pausing for a few moments to admire this spectacular natural beauty before continuing on to the ruins themselves can be a truly rewarding—not to mention, humbling—experience.
-Check out these other unforgettable ways to feel small next to nature.

 Historically speaking, Machu Picchu is nothing special

 Considering it’s one of the seven wonders of the modern world, you might assume Machu Picchu played a major role in Incan history.
 Truth is, the Incas only lived in Machu Picchu for 90 years before the citadel was abandoned, and there’s no evidence to suggest anything remarkably noteworthy ever took place there.
 Machu Picchu’s only claim to fame is the fact that it remains so well preserved, with 70 per cent of the ruins in their original state.
-Ironically, says Guerra, it was Machu Picchu’s historical insignificance that likely ensured its unlikely survival.
+Ironically, says Guerra, it was Machu Picchu’s historical insignificance that ensured its unlikely survival.
 “The Spanish sacked only the most important cities, and Machu Picchu was relatively unimportant and remote,” he says.
 “It was the city of Cusco that served as the centre of the Inca world and the seat of all political power.”

 Machu Picchu was discovered by accident

 The lost city of the Incas may have remained undiscovered if not for a happy accident.
 Although Hiram Bingham, an American archaeologist, is credited with discovering Machu Picchu in 1911, it wasn’t what he was looking for.
 Bingham had actually set out to find Vilcabamba, the last capital of the Inca empire before its collapse under Spanish rule.
 A promising lead on an abandoned Incan village brought Bingham to Machu Picchu, where, with the help of two Andean families who were already living on the mountain at the time, he eventually uncovered the citadel, remarkably well-preserved beneath several centuries of lush, tropical vegetation.
 The period from 1912 to 1915 was spent clearing the site which would ultimately become one of the world’s top tourist destinations.
-Check out more of the weirdest discoveries archeologists have made.

 The citadel of Machu Picchu was never finished